siamakrp/CQmvc/README.md

 Models and ViewModels can be passed to Views by Constructors directly or assign to View Class Fields.
 Checkout the example provided with the source inside App folder.

-CQmvc also has some helper Classes like SimpleCaptcha from (https://github.com/claviska/simple-php-captcha) Converted to a suitable Class and UUID class and that I think copy and pasted from Stack Over Flow guy some long time ago.
+CQmvc also has some helper Classes like SimpleCaptcha from (https://github.com/claviska/simple-php-captcha) Converted to a suitable Class and a UUID Class directly copy and pasted from http://php.net/manual/de/function.uniqid.php.
-Also there is a Store class for serializatoins and Also a Simple Validator Class.
+Also there is a Store Class for serializatoins and Also a Simple Validator Class.